ArigatouGozaimaster/MyValuableProfits/README.md

 - [Credits](#credits)
 - [License](#license)

 ## Installation

 MVP is a program created with HTML, CSS, and Jinja2 for the frontend and Flask and Python for the backend.
-Pandas data.database and YFinance web-scrapper have been used to facilitate (forever free) live stock tracking on the ASX and NYSE.
+Pandas data.database and YFinance web-scrapper have been used to facilitate (forever free) live stock tracking on both the ASX and NYSE.
 A variety of different APIs have been tested for this program such as IEX, however YFinance was chosen as the unlimited and free web scrapping API.
 A full list of requirements can be found detailed under requirements.txt, located in the main repository.

 ###### Yahoo Finance API | https://pypi.org/project/yfinance/

 ###### Pandas DataReader API | https://pandas-datareader.readthedocs.io/en/latest/remote_data.html

 ## Usage